 \begin{remark} For $\gamma \in (0,\sqrt2]$, the proposition still holds if we simply define the $O_i$ to be the complementary connected components of $\D\backslash M_\tau$.
 For $\gamma \in (\sqrt2, 2)$, this simpler formulation runs into topological issues because the interior of each $D_i$ has multiple components, hence $D_i$ might intersect multiple connected components of $\D \backslash M_\tau$.
 While a suitable modification of this formulation is true, we prefer to avoid this issue altogether by using the loops $L_i$. \end{remark}

 We defer the proof of Proposition~\ref{prop-eps-indep} to Section~\ref{sec-n=1}.
 The starting point is the mating-of-trees theorem for the LQG disk \cite{wedges, ag-disk}, which describes the independent coupling of $\mathrm{UQD}_{\ccL}$ and $\mathrm{IG}_{26 - \ccL}$ in terms of a pair of correlated one-dimensional Brownian motions.
 See Section~\ref{subsec-mot}.
-A statement like Proposition~\ref{prop-eps-indep} should then seem plausible due to the independent increments of Brownian motion; see Proposition~\ref{prop-decomp-quilt-cell} for the the factorized description of the LQG surfaces $(D_i, \Phi, \eta_i', a_i, b_i, c_i, d_i)/{\sim}$ we will use.
+A statement like Proposition~\ref{prop-eps-indep} should then seem plausible due to the independent increments of Brownian motion; see Proposition~\ref{prop-decomp-quilt-cell} for a factorized description of the LQG surfaces $(D_i, \Phi, \eta_i', a_i, b_i, c_i, d_i)/{\sim}$ coming from Brownian motion.